Best Brands College 2026

 Time: 1:00 – 1:20 pm

-In a world in which we are constantly bombarded with information, brands need to do more than just get noticed: they need to leave a lasting mark on people.
+In a world in which we were constantly bombarded with information, brands needed to do more than just get noticed: they needed to leave a lasting mark on people.
 But how?
-Seven.OneAdFactory’s Managing Director Tom Schwarz knows the answer: brands need to become emotional experiences.
-At the College, he will present some of the most spectacular ad campaigns and content cooperations from recent months and explain what is required of brands.
-Together with Max Klemmer and Jil Andert from ‘Miss Germany’, he will also present one of the most exciting brand developments of the past few years: the transformation from a traditional beauty contest into a modern platform for female empowerment, activism and social relevance.
-They will talk about why the transformation was necessary, the new self-image that defines the brand today, how this realignment is reflected in this year’s ‘Miss Germany’ contest – and what makes it attractive for brand integrations.
+Seven.OneAdFactory’s Managing Director Tom Schwarz knew the answer: brands needed to become emotional experiences.
+At the College, he presented some of the most spectacular ad campaigns and content cooperations from recent months and explained what was required of brands.
+Together with Max Klemmer and Jil Andert from ‘Miss Germany’, he also presented one of the most exciting brand developments of the past few years: the transformation from a traditional beauty contest into a modern platform for female empowerment, activism and social relevance.
+They talked about why the transformation was necessary, the new self-image that defined the brand, how this realignment was reflected in this year’s ‘Miss Germany’ contest – and what made it attractive for brand integrations.

 Further information about Tom Schwarz can be found here.